-The earliest condensed typefaces came into use in the early 19th century, first appearing in England and Germany, then France.
-These typefaces were mostly sans serifs, but condensed serifs—and particularly condensed fatfaces—followed soon after.
+The earliest condensed typefaces came into use in the early nineteenth century, first appearing in England and Germany, then in France.
+These typefaces were mostly sans serifs, but condensed serifs—and particularly condensed fat faces—followed soon after.

 Whereas the process of condensation can sometimes bring out an aggressive edge in a serif typeface, Canela Condensed maintains its quiet elegance, exaggerating the vertical lines of the original width without losing the supple curves of the round forms.
-The italic features a gentle angle which relies on the cursive shapes in the lowercase to distinguish it from the upright.
+The italic features a gentle angle that relies on the cursive shapes in the lower case to distinguish it from the upright.

 Like the original Canela, Canela Condensed is only recommended for use at 48pt and above for headline and display typography.